 It’s time for me to, once again, apply my razor-sharp analytical skills to the assessment of a piece of cycling equipment.
 I’m going to ‘review’ the Elite Race

-In other words, I’m going to waffle a bit, show you some photos and a couple of videos and try to help you decide whether a work stand might be useful to you.
+In other words, I’m going to waffle a bit, show you some photos and a video and try to help you decide whether a work stand might be useful to you.

 There Is A Newer Version Of This

 Since writing this review, Elite has brought out a newer version of this

 The construction quality seems similar (based on a sharp-eyed perusal of the fotos…), which is key when you want your cyclo-maintenance equipment to last.